Creating Apps in SAP Business Application Studio (Cloud Foundry)¶

 MDK: Sync Service

-On triggering this command, a prompt will always be showed to ask you to enter required mobile services information.
+On triggering this command, a prompt will appear asking you to enter required mobile services information.
 Then the

 .project.json